Swift Groping Case: Taylor Testifies That David Mueller’s ‘Grope’ Was ‘Long And Intentional’

 — Michael Konopasek (@MikeKonopasek) August 10, 2017

 Swift then insisted that the former radio host grabbed her on purpose, explaining that they were “perfectly in position for the photograph to be taken.”
-Taylor said she mentioned the grabbing incident to her photographer Stephanie Simbeck after 15 minutes.
+Taylor said she mentioned the grabbing incident to her photographer, Stephanie Simbeck, after 15 minutes.

 Asked if she tried to get away, Swift said that she “got as far away from him as I possibly could.”